sachindra149/Angular1-Routing/README.md

 # Angular1-Routing
-This explains the basic Angular 1 Routing.
+This explains the basic Angular 1 Routing with diverse templating.